makeruniverse/docs/docs/metrics/metrics.md

 Method: We will track participation numbers in our workshops and summarize results per semester.

 Limitations: Our offers are not mandatory.
 Students may appreciate certain offers but simply cannot participate due to time conflicts.
 Therefore, participation numbers do not adequately reflect a general interest in maker education offers.

+### #3: Education Quality

+Rationale: The perceived quality is an indicator for the relevance of the Maker Universe among those students, researchers, and staff that engage with it.

+Method: At the end of every workshop, we will conduct a survey among active participants using the Net Promoter Score (NPS).
+Participants are asked to rate to what degree they would recommend the Maker Universe to their peers (0 = not all, 10= extremely likely).
+Only “9” and “10” answers are considered “promotions”.
+NPS scores above 50% are considered excellent.

+Limitations: The NPS does not address reasonings for ratings, e.g., whether a workshop was relevant, but not very engaging.